Grilled Mahi Mahi with Korean Dipping Sauce

 - green onions

-What gives this recipe Korean flavors?
+What gives this Grilled Mahi Mahi the Korean flavors?

 I’m definitely not claiming this is an authentic Korean recipe!
 I’m using the word Korean in the recipe title as a tip for you to use Korean Red Pepper Powder (affiliate link) in the dipping sauce, which will give it amazing flavor with a nice spicy kick!
+Of course if you don’t have any of that another type of spicy red pepper powder will also work.

 Fish can be tricky to cook on the grill, but I love a non-stick spray called Pam for Grilling, (affiliate link) which really helps prevent food from sticking.
 You can also oil your grill with a paper towel dipped in olive oil with good results.